Investing

 The Motley Fool Logo

-In 2002, the Gardner brothers launched the Stock Advisor newsletter, a monthly stock picking service that has returned over 550% in 19 years.
-David Gardner also launched the Rule Breakers newsletter in 2004, which has returned over 300%.
+The Stock Advisor newsletter debuted in 2002, establishing itself as a monthly stock picking service that has generated over 550% returns across 19 years.
+David Gardner followed with the Rule Breakers newsletter in 2004, achieving returns exceeding 300%.

-Today, the Motley Fool offers dozens of services, including paid stock picking newsletters as well as free investment advice and market analysis.
+The Motley Fool now operates dozens of services, ranging from premium stock picking newsletters to complimentary investment guidance and market commentary.

 Motley Fool Gardner Brothers

-This philosophy can be seen in the Motley Fool’s approach to stock picking.
-Both Stock Advisor and Rule Breakers typically pick stocks with an investment horizon of five years or more, and some positions in these portfolios have been open for over a decade.
+This long-term mindset drives the Motley Fool’s stock selection process.
+Both Stock Advisor and Rule Breakers target companies with five-year-plus investment horizons, with some portfolio positions held for over a decade.

-The Gardner brothers believe strongly in stock investing as opposed to investing in lower-risk asset classes like bonds.
-As one of the members of the Motley Fool’s team puts it, “investing in stocks is the only way to achieve the growth that will build a nest egg.”
+The Gardner brothers champion stock investing over safer asset classes like bonds.
+According to their team, “investing in stocks is the only way to achieve the growth that will build a nest egg.”

 “I try to find excellence, buy excellence, and add to excellence over time,” says David Gardner.
 “I sell mediocrity.”